$0 Your Child's Top 5 Education Rights Under NZ Law

 It doesn't replace a human in the room.
 A toolkit can't respond in real time the way an experienced advocate can during an IEP meeting.
 The meeting preparation scripts help, but they're preparation — not live backup.

 Some situations genuinely require legal representation.
-Formal stand-down proceedings, exclusion hearings, or Human Rights Commission complaints eventually need professional support.
-Aotearoa Disability Law provides free specialist representation for disability discrimination cases — they're the first call when self-advocacy reaches its ceiling.
+Formal stand-down proceedings, exclusion hearings, or Human Rights Commission complaints may benefit from professional support.
+Aotearoa Disability Law may be able to assist with disability discrimination matters, subject to scope and capacity.

 The community dynamics are real.
 No template eliminates the social cost of advocacy in a small town.
 The toolkit helps you be firm without being adversarial — but there may still be awkward conversations at the school gate.
 That's a reason to be strategic, not a reason to stay silent.